mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

 Let's use it. (!?)
 ------------------

-The thing is, we'll be using the terminal throughout the entire tutorial, so don't worry about going to deep right now.
+The thing is, we'll be using the terminal throughout the entire tutorial, so don't worry about going too deep right now.

 To warm up, let's start with creating an empty file inside a new directory, as follows

 .. hint::

-   The path :file:`~` stands for the current logged-in user's home folder.
+   The path :file:`~` stands for the currently logged-in user's home folder.

 .. hint::